floreskul/insight-data-engineering-challenge/README.md

 **More details are available in the official repository:** https://github.com/InsightDataScience/cc-example

+## Word Count

+The solution is based on using text tokenization from the [NLTK](http://www.nltk.org/) library with few custom changes to satisfy the requirements from the FAQ section in the official repository.
+We keep counts of all extracted words by using _collections.Counter_ class from the Python standart library which is a subclass of the built-in _dict_ type.
+At the end we simply iterate the sorted found words (keys) and print the count for each of them.

+## Running Median

+The solution is based on using two heaps - a min-heap to store the elements greater or equal than the median and a max-heap to store elements smaller or equal to the median.
+We maintain the property that the size of any heap is not larger than the other one by more than 1.
+This gives the opportunity to perform the add operation in _O(log n)_ time and to get median in _O(1)_ time.n

 ## Run programs

 Both _Word Count_ and _Running Median_ programs are launched by running _run.sh_ Bash script: